officiallysingh/spring-boot-starter-spark/README.md

 **Following are Iceberg Catalog configurations using AWS S3 as Data storage.**

+> [!IMPORTANT]
+> Catalog Hadoop fs configurations are only required if they are different from the spark global Hadoop fs configurations.
+> Otherwise you can skip them.

 #### Hadoop Catalog with AWS S3
 Configure Hadoop Catalog as follows.
 Catalog name is also set to `hadoop` but it can be any name you want.
 ```yaml